 Read about our student blogger Mala's experience completing a 10-week medical research placement in the European Astronaut Centre, Cologne.

-Volunteering is an excellent way to give back to the community – whether at home or abroad.
+Outreach opportunities are an excellent way to give back to the community – whether at home or abroad.
 At the same time you’ll develop a portfolio of skills that could open up new career paths in areas you may never have previously considered.

 I have done many great things over this year and volunteering with Imperial Plus is definitely one of the highlights."

 Imperial offers lots of ways for you to do something different with your spare time, and our students have a strong record for making a difference both in the local and global community.
-The Union's Community Connections volunteer service partners with over 150 external organisations to offer hundreds of volunteering opportunities, from tutoring in schools to community-based projects.
+The Union's Community Connections volunteer service partners with over 150 external organisations to offer hundreds of opportunities, from tutoring in schools to community-based projects.

 You may also get formal recognition of the skills you develop during your experience through the Union-run Imperial Plus accreditation scheme, which gives you access to free training workshops that run throughout the year.